codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops.md

 #### Skip token scopes validation
 Optional.
 Skip validating scopes for the token provided (for any Git provider).
-This flag can be useful for GitHub with fine-grained tokens, which is currently in Beta, and does not yet have validation and permission checks.<br>
+This flag can be useful for GitHub with fine-grained tokens, currently in Beta, and does not yet have validation and permission checks.<br>

 To define, add `--skip-permission-validation true`.

+  > IMPORTANT:
+    Before using this flag, [review the required scopes for runtime tokens]({{site.baseurl}}/docs/reference//git-tokens/#git-runtime-token-scopes). <br><br>
-> When defined, Codefresh assumes that you have _already created the repositories for the runtime installation and for the Git Source_.
-Otherwise, runtime installation will fail.
+    When defined, Codefresh does not validate the token provided.
+If the token does not include the scopes required for Codefresh to automatically create the repsoitories for the runtime and Git Source during installation, the installation will fail.
+    The alternative is to create both repos before the installation.

 #### GitHub